Recap / Labyrinths of Echo

 - The Stranger (alternative translation: Outsider).
-A spree of brutal non-magical murders makes Max and Juffin suspect that a deranged serial killed has found his way to Echo using the same Door Between Worlds as Max did.
+A spree of brutal non-magical murders makes Max and Juffin suspect that a deranged serial killer from Max's world has found his way to Echo using the same Door Between Worlds as Max did.
 The circumstances of Max's transition to Echo are explained.

 - King Bangee.
 Max and Melifaro investigate the disappearance of the police chief General Bubuta Bokh.
 Simultaneously, Max has to deal with a bizarre case of an aspiring chef turning into a humanoid piece of pate overnight.

 - Victims of Circumstances.
 While investigating an impending attack on the Order of the Seven-Leaf itself, Max and Melamori acknowledge their feelings for each other but their budding romance is cut short by a series of contrived mishaps.

 - A Trip to Kettari.
 Max and Shurf are sent to Juffin's hometown of Kettari to investigate why several non-natives went insane while looking for it and claimed it was destroyed.
 En route, Shurf reveals a lot about his past, and the two of them later deal with one of his biggest enemies.
 Oh, and Max spends half of the novella magically disguised as a woman, to everyone's amusement.

 - The Foxes of Magakhon.
 Max and Melamori have to work together in apprehending a band of undead outlaws operating from the Magakhon Forest.
 Atferwards, Max is so exhausted that he is almost drawn back to our world, forcing Juffin to give him a crash course in world-traveling, which takes an entire year before he returns to Echo.